mhmdamini/mhmdamini/README.md

 # 👨‍💻 Mohammad Amini

 Welcome to my GitHub profile!
 I am a Ph.D. student specializing in **Industrial and Systems Engineering** at the University of Florida.
-My passion lies in **optimization**, **data analysis**, **distributed machine learning**, and **global optimization**, along with their applications in various fields.
+My passion lies in **optimization**, **high dimentional data analysis**, **distributed machine learning**, and **global optimization**, along with their applications in various fields.
 I aim to bridge theoretical research with real-world solutions through advanced methodologies.

 ---